 I adore London.
 I was born in London and lived there for the first 4 years of my life.
 I’ve been going back and forth between London and Ireland ever since so I’ve been their countless times.
-My most recent visit was last May and I’ve another trip planned for next June.
+My most recent visit was June 2019 and I’ve another trip planned for May 2020.
 With each trip to London, I experience something new so I will keep this blog updated with all my favourite finds.

 Where to Stay

-We stayed in the Travelodge Vauxhall which was ideal for us!
-We knew we would be out and about exploring London every day so having a nice hotel wasn’t important to us.
-We just wanted somewhere clean, comfy, affordable and central.
+Travelodge Vauxhall – This is ideal if you are looking to go on a budget!
+If you plan to be out and about exploring London every day then having a nice hotel may not be your priority.
+The Travelodge is clean, comfy, affordable and central.
 The hotel was literally right across the road from an Underground stop which was extremely convenient.
 Once you are near the underground you have the whole of London at your fingertips.